Social psychology: Methods

-Social psychology is an empirical science that attempts to answer questions about human behavior by testing hypotheses.
+Social psychology is an empirical science that uses quantitative, qualitative, and increasingly computational methods to answer questions about human behavior.
 Careful attention to research design, sampling, and statistical analysis is important in social psychology.

-Whenever possible, social psychologists rely on controlled experimentation, which requires the manipulation of one or more independent variables in order to examine the effect on a dependent variable.
-Experiments are useful in social psychology because they are high in internal validity, meaning that they are free from the influence of confounding or extraneous variables, and so are more likely to accurately indicate a causal relationship.
+Whenever possible, social psychologists rely on controlled experimentation, which requires the manipulation of one or more independent variables to examine the effect on a dependent variable.
+Experiments are useful in social psychology because they are high in internal validity, meaning that they are free from the influence of confounding or extraneous variables, and so are more likely to indicate a causal relationship accurately.
 However, the small samples used in controlled experiments are typically low in external validity, or the degree to which the results can be generalized to the larger population.
-There is usually a trade-off between experimental control (internal validity) and being able to generalize to the population (external validity).
+There is usually a trade-off between experimental control (internal validity) and generalizability to the population (external validity).

-Because it is usually impossible to test everyone, research tends to be conducted on a sample of persons from the wider population.
-Social psychologists frequently use survey research when they are interested in results that are high in external validity.
+Because it is usually impossible to test everyone, research is typically conducted on a sample of individuals from the wider population.
+Social psychologists frequently use survey research when they are interested in results with high external validity.
 Surveys use various forms of random sampling to obtain a sample of respondents that is representative of a population.
 This type of research is usually descriptive or correlational because there is no experimental control over variables.
 Some psychologists have raised concerns for social psychological research relying too heavily on studies conducted on university undergraduates in academic settings, or participants from crowdsourcing labor markets such as Amazon Mechanical Turk.
 In a 1986 study by David O. Sears, over 70% of experiments used North American undergraduates as subjects, a subset of the population that is unrepresentative of the population as a whole.

-Regardless of which method has been chosen, social psychologists statistically review the significance of their results before accepting them in evaluating an underlying hypothesis.
-Statistics and probability testing define what constitutes a significant finding, which can be as low as 5% or less, and is unlikely due to chance.
+Regardless of the method chosen, social psychologists statistically assess the significance of their results before accepting them when evaluating an underlying hypothesis.
+Statistics and probability testing define what constitutes a significant finding, which can be as low as 5% or less and is unlikely to occur by chance.
 Replication testing is also important in ensuring that the results are valid and not due to chance.
 False positive conclusions, often resulting from the pressure to publish or the author's own confirmation bias, are a hazard in the field.